 Launched in 2016, Google created the AMP technology to allow for web pages that load almost instantly on mobile phones.
 Since its introduction, over 25 million domains have published more than 1.5 billion AMP pages.
 Designed for news publications and media outlets, Google has since given preferential treatment to AMP pages in search rankings and would only allow content in Top Stories section that was AMP.

 This new Google page experience update means that Google will no longer require AMP for the mobile version of the Top Stories section in Google Search.
 Instead, page experience will help to determine what content should sit in the Top Stories section on Google.
 This won’t be implemented until sometime in 2021, but it is an essential factor to note that page experience will be a crucial factor when deciphering what pages show in the Top Stories section.

 Google has made it abundantly clear that while this update will be of importance, they will still place a significant emphasis on high-quality content.
 “While all of the components of page experience are important, we will rank pages with the best information overall, even if some aspects of page experience are subpar.
 A good page experience doesn’t override having great, relevant content.
 However, in cases where they are multiple pages that have similar content, page experience becomes much more important for visibility in Search”.

 How Can You Prepare?

 Don’t get too hung up on these new ranking signals.
 These updates aim to improve the overall experience a user may have online.
 If you’re providing exceptional content and pages that users can access and read effortlessly and efficiently, you’re optimising for Google page experience already.

-The new update is only in its infancy – Google will provide at least six-months notice before these changes are officially rolled out.
+Remember, the new update is only in its infancy – Google will provide at least six-months notice before these changes are officially rolled out.
 There is no need to take drastic action as the update will not be put out until next year.
 Given the current climate with COVID-19, the search engine giant is doing all it can to give site owners notice on impending changes to the ranking algorithm.